dipikagawande/dipikagawande/README.md

 💖 who loves data storytelling and beautiful dataviz in R and Python

 I’m learning about:
-💡 gradient descent, graphic design and being Bayesian
+💡 gradient descent, graphic design and good code
 🌱 sustainable supply chains and the future of fashion
-🍅 sublime ways to cook veggies
+🍅 amazing ways to cook tomatoes

 I’m reading:
 📚 Less is Lost (Andrew Sean Greer)